 But Isn’t This a Content Strategy?

 No. A full-on content strategy is the way to go when you’re designing the store (your site), your products, and your navigation from the ground up.
 But what if you have existing assets you just need to optimize?
 What if you don’t have the time, budget, or resources for a content strategy?
-What if you just need to know how to make what you have work better for you?
+What if you just need to know how to make what you have work better?

 Developing a content strategy for your as-yet-unopened grocery store would involve researching how shoppers travel through grocery stores and what the layouts of successful stores (and your competitors) are, taking stock of every section you want to have and what kinds of products you want to offer (do you focus on natural, local, or big-name brands?), and putting people or teams in place to oversee the ongoing success and improvement of each area of the store.
 More often, you just need to revamp the produce section, figure out how best to fit in and cross-sell a new bulk section, or solve the issue of customers backing up at the registers and blocking access to the aisles.

-That’s where UX of content comes in.
+That’s where Usability Assessment comes in.

 How to Evaluate Your Content’s User Experience

-Too often, companies start producing snazzy infographics with no clear purpose or plan.
+Too often, companies start producing snazzy infographics with no apparent purpose or plan.
 Or they launch a blog with no editorial calendar past the first month.
 Or they spend a lot of money on branding, product names, and copyrighted language without actually using words to explain what the company, products, and services are all about.
 Regardless of which scenario sounds most familiar, the result is the same: gaps in your content.
 Gaps in the answers you provide to prospective customers.

 It’s easy to be too close to your content.
 You get excited about your new service, write a press release, announce the launch, and in all the hoopla forget to explain what need it’s filling to your audience and answer the questions that they’ll invariably ask.
 You know in your gut a new blog is the next step and set a launch date, but you don’t have writers or an editor.
-You have an awesome community initiative and forget to tell your site visitors all about it.
+You have a great community initiative and forget to tell your site visitors all about it.